Hedge Fund Risk Managers

 Exploring this Job

-Books and periodicals such as Risk Management in Trading: Techniques to Drive Profitability of Hedge Funds and Trading Desks, by Davis Edwards; Financial Risk Management For Dummies, by Aaron Brown; and The RMA Journal (https://landing.rmahq.org/thermajournal) will help you to learn more about risk management practices.
+Books and periodicals such as Financial Risk Management For Dummies, by Aaron Brown; Hedge Funds For Dummies, by Ann C. Logue; and The RMA Journal (https://www.rmahq.org/the-rma-journal) will help you to learn more about risk management practices and the world of hedge funds.
 Once you’ve checked out these resources, think about how you could apply risk management principles to the management of the finances and overall operation of a school club or other organization.

 If you’re in college, see if your school has a risk management club.
-Also, consider competing in the Spencer-RIMS Risk Management Challenge (https://www.rims.org/community/students/spencer-rm-challenge), a competition for college students in the U.S. and Canada that will help you to develop your risk management skills.
+Also, consider competing in the Spencer Educational Foundations Student Risk Management Challenge (https://www.spencered.org/risk-management-challenge), a competition for college students in the U.S. and Canada that will help you to develop your risk management skills.

 The Job